Kitware/kamera/README.md

     - NOAA Marine Mammal Laboratory
     - University of Washington
-We thank all contributors who have helped in developing KAMERA, with special thanks to Mike McDermott and Matt Brown.
+We thank all contributors who have helped in developing KAMERA, with special thanks to Mike McDermott and Matt Brown who created the core system back in 2018.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE] () for details.